getnelson/cli/README.md

 $ nelson units list --namespaces dev --statuses deploying,ready,deprecated

 # show the units that have been terminated by nelson in a given namespace
-$ nelson units list --namespaces dev --statues terminated
+$ nelson units list --namespaces dev --statuses terminated

 # deprecate a specific unit and feature version
 $ nelson units deprecate --unit foo --version 1.2